jonn-smith/dotfiles/README.md

    ```
 ## Highlighted Aliases

- - `getl` - Print the given line number from the given file.
+ - `getl` - Print the contents on the given line number from the given file.
  - `stats` - Print stats of a list of numbers supplied via `stdin`.
  - `gitpp` - `git pull && git push`
  - `saytify` - Speaks a message to the user based on the last command run using `say` (outputs audio via your computer's speakers; similar to `notify`).